codesman/wp-bannerize/readme.txt

 Check the new "Function and Shortcode Editor" in Tools section.

-When you insert a banner you can give a group (key) code.
-In this way you can "group" a block of banners.
-For examples if your theme is a 3 columns, you can put in left sidebar:
+When you insert a banner you can assign it to a group (or key).
+In this way, for example, if your theme layout is a 3 columns, you can insert in left sidebar:

 `<?php if(function_exists( 'wp_bannerize' ))
           wp_bannerize('group=left_sidebar'); ?>`

-and put in right sidebar:
+in right sidebar:

 `<?php if(function_exists( 'wp_bannerize' ))
           wp_bannerize('group=right_sidebar'); ?>`